Education and Schools in Ghana

 International schools in Ghana

-Due to the large expatriate community in Accra other private schools have emerged, that model the education system in other countries.
+Due to the large expatriate community in Accra, private schools have emerged that are modelled on the education systems in other countries.

 There is a French school, a Swiss School (where the predominant language of instruction is German), and a few British and American Schools.
-The Delhi School of Ghana has recently opened in Tema, a 30-minute drive from Accra.
+The Delhi School of Ghana is situated in Tema, a 30-minute drive from Accra.

 Expats should take care to negotiate tuition allowances in their contract, or to negotiate their salary accordingly, if planning to send their child to a costly international school.